 2. Complete the Product and Release fields

-3. Click on search to display certified versions.
+3. Click on search to display certified supported versions.

-Such a drastic change of architecture may look daunting, but it is important for the safeguard of your database estate.
+Such a drastic change of architecture may look daunting, but it is important for the security of your Oracle database.

-If you don’t feel comfortable or don’t have the in-house expertise to manage the migration, WellData has the experience to help and advise on what is right for you.
+If you don’t feel comfortable or don’t have the in-house expertise to manage the migration of your data before the premier support ends, contact us.
+Our Oracle experts have the experience and the capabilities to help and advise on what is right for your business.